-In the following example, first list the i-number of each file in your current directory with the ls -i command.
+In the following example, first list the file serial number of each file in your current directory with the ls -i command.
 Next, enter the mv command to change the name of file file2x to newfile.
-The i-numbers displayed on your screen will differ from the numbers in the example:
+The file serial numbers displayed on your screen will differ from the numbers in the example: